hujhax/austin-improv-wiki/Manhattan Stories.md

 |Run	=	July/August 2012 - Extended through Sept 2012
 }}

 *Manhattan Stories* was an improvised longform show in style of the films of [[Wikipedia - Woody Allen|Woody Allen]].
+It originally ran in July/August of 2012 but was extended through September.